 This recipe is a staple for my family.
-I've been using the hand-written copy I scribbled from Mom’s recipe book for over fifteen years now.
-I never knew where it came from so imagine my delight when I stumbled across it online last night.
+I've been using the hand-written copy I scribbled from Mom’s recipe book for almost twenty years now.
+I'd never known anyone else to make it so imagine my delight when a friend brought it to a potluck last week!

 It was like I’d run into my kindergarten teacher.
 And she still looked exactly the same as she did in 1979.
 And then she gave me the best hug.

 1 large onion, diced

 2 tablespoons dried parsley flakes

 1/2 teaspoon salt

 1/2 teaspoon garlic powder